zeeshanshafiq/allhands/README.md

 # All Hands

-The purpose of this project is to manage engineering all hands meetings.
+The purpose of this project is to manage all hands meetings.
 Broadly the use cases are:

 * Display agends for each upcoming all hands
 * Archive existing all hands
 * Link to material presented during an all hands
 * Provide a forum to ask anonymous questions
 * Provide a forum to vote up anonymous questions

+I've used this solution both at my roles at Upwork and eBay.
+Currently, the state of the repository has a skin that is designed to emulate the Upwork website.

 ## Models